Boundary conditions

 Below is an example for specifying a constant temperature boundary condition in the hot-walls region.

-bc.regions = hot-wall
+bc.regions = hot-walls

 bc.hot-walls = eb